jpgaviria/JPGAERO/Flying_Car_nano/FCND-Motion-Planning/writeup_template.md

-- Get the new grid start position, add grid center position to the new local position grid_start = (int(-grid_center[0]+Localcurrent[0]),int(-grid_center[1]+Localcurrent[1])) -Added the code below in case I'm taking off from a Building, therefore the cruise altitude is higher
-#if local position is not at altitude 0, update the altitute for takeoff
-if -Localcurrent[2] > TARGET_ALTITUDE:
+- Get the new grid start position, add grid center position to the new local position grid_start = (int(-grid_center[0]+Localcurrent[0]),int(-grid_center[1]+Localcurrent[1])) -Added the code below in case I'm taking off from a Building, therefore the cruise altitude is higher If local position is not at altitude 0, update the altitute for takeoff if -Localcurrent[2] > TARGET_ALTITUDE:
             TARGET_ALTITUDE = int(TARGET_ALTITUDE -Localcurrent[2])
             self.target_position[2] = TARGET_ALTITUDE